The story of Nigel the ‘lonely’ gannet on Mana Island

 Here are the poems written for Nigel …

-A poem penned in honour of Nigel, the gannet, by Philippa Sargent from FOMI
+A poem penned in honour of Nigel, the gannet, by a FOMI volunteer

 You stayed awhile on Mana Island,